OctopusDeploy/blog/blog/2020-03/database-deployment-automation-adhoc-scripts/index.md

 ---
-title: Using ad-hoc scripts in your automated database deployment pipeline
+title: Using ad-hoc scripts in your database deployment automation pipeline
-description: Using ad-hoc scripts in your automated database deployment pipeline
+description: Using ad-hoc scripts in your database deployment automation pipeline.
 author: bob.walker@octopus.com
 visibility: public
 published: 2020-03-03